-- Producers were reluctant to cast Amber Benson as Tara in Buffy the Vampire Slayer because they wanted someone with the same slender build as Alyson Hannigan.
+- Producers were reluctant to cast Amber Benson as Tara because they wanted someone with the same slender build as Alyson Hannigan.
 Specifically, they needed someone to take Willow's place as The Woobie, since Willow was becoming too powerful to convincingly put in any real danger.
 However, Benson quickly won them over with her ability to play awkward and vulnerable.

 - When casting Julia in Party of Five producers wanted a relatively young actress (the character was 15 at the time) but ended up casting the 19-year-old Neve Campbell due to her strong attitude during the audition.

-- Shelly of Northern Exposure was written to be Native-American but Caucasian Cynthia Geary ended up getting the part.
+- Shelly of Northern Exposure was written to be Native American but Caucasian Cynthia Geary ended up getting the part.

 - Given the time-period and the fact that Guinevere means "white" or "fair one", there were some raised eyebrows over mixed-race Angel Coulby getting the part of the future queen on Merlin.
 The producers said that they had looked at hundreds of potential Guineveres, but Angel Coulby was the only one that could nail the quirky, clumsy servant girl, but also "bring the queen" when the occasion called for it.

-- Series author Elizabeth George was openly displeased about the casting choice for Barbara Havers of The Inspector Lynley Mysteries - The BBC cast the lovely Sharon Small in the role, whereas Barbara is distinctly unattractive.
+- Series author Elizabeth George was openly displeased about the casting choice for Barbara Havers of Inspector Lynley - The BBC cast the lovely Sharon Small in the role, whereas Barbara is distinctly unattractive.
 Then George saw Small's performance in the pilot, in which Sharon absolutely nailed Barbara Havers in all her awkward, bitter, broken glory, and changed her mind.
 To this day Small's performance is lauded as one of the best aspects of the series.

 - The creators of Elementary have said the part of Joan Watson was race-neutral, and it went to Lucy Liu because she was the best woman for the part.
 Which makes the claims about the decision stemming from a desire to pander to minorities even more ridiculous.

-- Grey's Anatomy has always been known for Colorblind Casting (leading to one of the most diverse casts on television,) but that doesn't mean that they didn't have a general idea of who to cast.
-Miranda Bailey (nIcknamed "The Nazi"!) was intended to be a blond, white woman until Chandra Wilson got a hold of the part.
+- Grey's Anatomy has always been known for Colorblind Casting (leading to one of the most diverse casts on television), but that doesn't mean that they didn't have a general idea of who to cast.
+Miranda Bailey (nicknamed "The Nazi"!) was intended to be a blond, white woman until Chandra Wilson got a hold of the part.

 - They had fun with this in one episode during an alternate universe where Maddie and London's roles were reversed.